Loop Models and $K$-Theory: Rectangular domains and conormal matrix Schubert varieties

 \section{Rectangular domains and conormal matrix Schubert varieties}

-In this section, we use the same notations as in Sect.~\ref{sec:fd}.
+In this section, we use the same notations as in Section~\ref{sec:fd}.
 One may find many interesting varieties among the $L_{\rho,\pi}$ defined there.
 We now study in more detail one particular family of examples, which corresponds to partition functions on {\em rectangular domains}.
-We shall then reconnect to the results of Sect.~\ref{sec:Rmat}.
+We shall then reconnect to the results of Section~\ref{sec:Rmat}.